xima-media/xm_tools/docs/source/_static/api/files/Classes/API/REST/Repository/ApiRepository.php.txt

     }

     /**
-     * Builds the URL to API.
+     * Builds the URL to the API.
 The API schema must be definedin the TYPO3 constant editor to something like:
      * -[Api-URL]/[Api-Key][Api-Route]
      * -[Api-URL][Api-Route]?[Api-Key]
      * -...